 There are many ways of buying an investment property in the UK, from a private sale through to the traditional method of using an estate agent.
 Among the most popular, however, is the auction.
-Dating back to Ancient Greece, it seems nothing beats the adrenaline inducing finality of the fall of the auctioneer’s hammer.
+Dating back to Ancient Greece, auctioning has held strong through all the changes and evolution of the property market.
+It seems nothing beats the adrenaline-inducing finality of the fall of the auctioneer’s hammer.

 There are several advantages of buying at auction.
 There’s the opportunity for a bargain, the transparency and level playing field of the bidding process, and the speed of the transaction once the hammer falls.
 The disadvantages lie in not always getting what you bargained for and paying over the odds by getting caught up in competitive bidding.